 (b) (TWO DIFFERENT NEGATIVES) It is not impossible to become a millionaire.

-It is possible for two negatives in English to reinforce each other rather than cancel each other out (see 69.
+Note, finally that two negatives in English sometimes reinforce each other rather than cancel each other out (see 69.
 How Computers Get Grammar Wrong 2).
 However, that is a feature of informal or non-standard varieties, and is not normal in academic and professional writing.

 THE DIFFICULTY OF DOUBLE NEGATIVES IN READING